websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-definition-node-reference.md

 ## Conditions

-_Condition nodes_ are used to determine whether a condition is met and if so, transitions the workflow to the appropriate node: for example, if a submitted document is a contract, it must go to the Legal team; otherwise it goes to the Marketing team.
+_Condition nodes_ determine whether a condition is met and if so, transitions the workflow to the appropriate node.
+For example, if a submitted document is a contract, it must go to the Legal team; otherwise it goes to the Marketing team.

 Here's the `determine-branch` condition from the [Category Specific Approval](../user-guide/workflow-designer-overview/workflow-processes/category-specific-definition.xml) workflow definition: